(This was conceptualised in 2014 in a country where there was established EWARS in place)

 At the same time, it also says on the implementation of an EWARS can range from strengthening the existing early warning and response component of a routine surveillance system to implementing a completely new system if nothing appropriate is currently in place.
 There is some evidence of linking existing system of early warning for the disaster (Disease Early Warning System- DEWS during flooding in Pakistan, early warning system in Haiti due to earthquake).
 Several Pacific Island Countries are working to integrate routine disease surveillance with post-disaster risk assessments and early warning surveillance and response systems.
 The Solomon Islands, in particular, has demonstrated how to assess and respond effectively to disease threats in post-disaster settings.

-However, still there is a question, how many countries from developing world that have functioning early warning system for disease surveillance has linked with disaster management.
-Those countries, who have demonstrated as mentioned above has not linked to routine and functional early warning system for disaster after the disaster response is over.
+However, still, there is a question, how many countries from the developing world that has functioning early warning system for disease surveillance has linked with disaster management.
+Those countries, who have demonstrated as mentioned above has not linked to routine, and functional early warning system for disaster after the disaster response is over.

 - Provides an opportunity to link with existing or developing systems.
 Many countries have either already established or establishing early warning system as part of strengthening surveillance capacities required for IHR (2005) implementation.
 This will give opportunities to strengthen surveillance capacities to detect, verify, assess, inform and respond to potential threats during emergencies.

-- Saves resources for implementation and immediately after disaster: the early warning system can instantly support for emergencies.
+- Saves resources for implementation and immediately after disasters: the early warning system can instantly support for emergencies.

-- During disaster existing system may disrupt and most of the system has developed continuity plan as part of contingency plan for disasters/emergencies.
-(WHO Guideline also mentions that during emergencies, the existing system may disrupt due to emergencies and the establishment of early warning system is required).
+- During a disaster, the existing system may disrupt, and most of the system has developed a continuity plan as part of a contingency plan for disasters/emergencies.
+(WHO Guideline also mentions that during emergencies, the existing system may disrupt due to emergencies and the establishment of the early warning system is required).

 - Not all disasters will disrupt completely existing surveillance system.

-- Use of existing early warning system of surveillance system for early warning during emergencies.
+- Use the existing early warning system of the surveillance system for early warning during emergencies.

-- Incorporate topic on surveillance for disaster on routine trainings of surveillance and EWARS of clinicians and health care workers on followings:
+- Incorporate topic on surveillance for disaster on routine training of surveillance and EWARS of clinicians and health care workers on followings:

 - Recognizing priority diseases (Case definitions);

-- Reporting cases and mechanism to existing system during disaster/emergencies
+- Reporting cases and mechanism to the existing system during disaster/emergencies

-- Sound an early warning and launching of investigation
+- Sound an early warning and launching of an investigation

 - Check epidemic preparedness and response (vaccination)